freon4dsl/Freon-documentation/src/routes/020_Getting_Started/030_Calling_the_Generator.md

     import Figure from "../../lib/figures/Figure.svelte";
 </script>

-# Use of the ProjectIt Generator
+# Use of the Freon Generator

-The ProjectIt commandline tool generates code from the various definition files as described in [A Language in Five Parts](/010_Intro/040_A_Language_in_Five_Parts).
+The Freon commandline tool generates code from the various definition files as described in [A Language in Five Parts](/010_Intro/040_A_Language_in_Five_Parts).
 If you type ‘`projectit`’ in a (bash) terminal you will see an overview of the different